-Mu Wi (natural action) is the latest project of composer Adam Rudolph and his Go: Organic Chamber Orchestra.
-This world premiere piece for the 21+ musicians in the orchestra feature guest soloists performing on traditional Korean and Japanese instruments.
+Mu Wi (natural action) is the latest project of composer Adam Rudolph and his Go: Organic Chamber Ensemble.
+This world premiere piece for the musicians in the ensemble feature guest soloists performing on traditional Korean and Japanese instruments.
 Using a non-linear score with his unique approach to rhythm as the seed material, Rudolph spontaneously conducts the musicians in concert creating spontaneous orchestrations which serve as both context and inspiration for the musicians improvisational dialogue

-Go: Organic Chamber Orchestra composed and spontaneously conducted by Adam Rudolph featuring:
+Go: Organic Chamber Ensemble composed and spontaneously conducted by Adam Rudolph featuring:

 Kaoru Watanabe is a Brooklyn based composer and musician, specializing in the Japanese percussion and shinobue flutes.
 He has spent decades artfully blending the sounds of Japanese instruments with those from around the world, collaborating with such artists as National Living Treasure Bando Tamasaburo, Jason Moran, So Percussion, Adam Rudolph, Kenny Endo, Stefon Harris, Kiyohiko Semba, Alicia Hall Moran, Tamango, calligrapher Kakinuma Koji, visual artist Simone Leigh, and director Martin Scorsese, and was a featured guest on Yo-Yo Ma’s Grammy Award-winning album Sing Me Home.